“There we go.”

 The police arrived minutes later and escorted the suspect away.

 The pedophile unit, or PU, occupied a warehouse.
-Malmquist, now in a red jumpsuit, was sitting in a chair surrounded by several officers in jeans and blue T-shirts with the PU logo.
-Neatly spread out on a table in front of him were the contents of his wallet: US greenbacks, an Illinois driver’s license, a Visa card, and loyalty cards for various supermarkets and cafés.
+Malmquist, in red jumpsuit, was sitting in a chair before two officers in jeans and blue T-shirts with the PU logo.
+Neatly spread out front of him were the contents of his wallet: US greenbacks, an Illinois driver’s license, a Visa card, and loyalty cards for various supermarkets and cafés.

 “How long have I been here?”